AI4Finance-Foundation/FinRL/docs/source/finrl_meta/background.rst

 .. image:: ../image/finrl-meta_overview.png
     :align: center

-With increasing intesests and demand, FinRL-Meta provides multiple datasets and benchmarks for financial reinforcement learning.
+FinRL-Meta provides multiple benchmarks for financial reinforcement learning.

 For datasets, FinRL-Meta has standardized flow of data extraction and cleaning for more than 30 different data sources.
 The purpose of providing the data pulling tool instead of a fixed dataset is better corresponding to the fast updating property of financial market.
 The dynamic construction can help users grip data according to their own requirement.